How to Install Python 3.8 on Ubuntu Linux

 This output indicates that PIP has been upgraded to the latest version.

-Verify the installed version of PIP
+Verify the Installed PIP Version

 This will display the current PIP version associated with your Python 3.8 installation.